qvarforth/trackdirect/README.md

 Install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) from the published websites.

 ### Config file
 Adopt your config in `config/aprsc.conf` and `config/trackdirect.ini`.
+In `trackdirect.ini` search for 'docker' and change the lines as described in the comments.

 ### Run Docker-Compose for development containers